In this article

 Gastrointestinal effects are the most common.
 Nausea, vomiting, diarrhea, and constipation affect a substantial percentage of users, particularly during dose titration.
 These often improve over time but cause some patients to discontinue treatment.
 In rare cases, more serious conditions like gastroparesis (stomach paralysis) and pancreatitis have been reported.

 Muscle lossis an increasingly recognized concern.
 Studies indicate that up to 40% of the weight lost on GLP-1 medications may come from lean mass rather than fat.
-This is significant because muscle is metabolically active tissue — losing it reduces your basal metabolic rate, contributes to weakness, and may accelerate age-related sarcopenia.
+This is significant because muscle is metabolically active tissue — losing it reduces your basal metabolic rate, contributes to weakness, and may speed up the muscle loss that normally creeps in with age (sarcopenia).
 This phenomenon has been colloquially termed “Ozempic face” and “Ozempic body” — the gaunt, deflated appearance some users experience as they lose both fat and muscle simultaneously.

 Rebound weight gain is perhaps the most significant long-term concern.
 A landmark study published in 2022 found that participants who discontinued semaglutide regained approximately two-thirds of their lost weight within one year.
 This suggests that for many people, GLP-1 medications may need to be taken indefinitely to maintain results — raising questions about cost, long-term safety, and dependency.